2020 New York Open Betting Preview, Odds and Picks

 Before the tournament

-The 30-year-old World No. 18 will not take part in the 2020 New York Open as the Japanese tennister is recovering from an elbow surgery he took in October 2019.
+The 30-year-old will not take part in the 2020 New York Open.
+World No. 18 is recovering from an elbow surgery he took in October 2019.
 The procedure forced Nishikori to miss the ATP Cup and the Australian Open.
 He took part in the inaugural edition of the New York Open in 2018.

 Main Draw Entrants (Men’s Doubles)